• Art Magazine

 Global art market

-However, there were differences in performance depending on the sector, region and price range.
-The main factor for the growth of the market value in all sectors in 2022 was still the upper end of the market.
+However, there were differences in performance depending on the sector, region, and price range.
+The main driver of market value growth across all sectors in 2022 continued to be the high end of the market.

-The art market in the United States claimed its leading position worldwide and increased its share of sales from 43 % to 45 % compared to the previous year.
+The art market in the USA maintained its leading position worldwide, increasing its revenue share from 43% to 45% compared to the previous year.

-The British market returned to second place with a share of 18 % of total sales, followed by the Chinese market, the share of which decreased from 20 % to 17 %.
-Among all major art markets, the United States experienced one of the strongest relaxation after pandemic, whereby sales rose to a record value of $ 30.2 billions in the year.
+The British market returned to second place with an 18% share of total sales, followed by the Chinese market, whose share fell from 20% to 17%.
+Among all major art markets, the US experienced one of the strongest post-pandemic recoveries, with sales rising an impressive 8% year-over-year to a record $30.2 billion.

-The United Kingdom was able to maintain stable growth and recorded a moderate increase to $ 11.9 billion.
-This corresponds to an increase of 5% compared to the previous year, but is still below the level before pandemic in 2019 ($ 12.2 billion).
+The United Kingdom maintained stable growth, recording a moderate increase to $11.9 billion.
+This represents a 5% increase compared to the previous year, but is still below the pre-pandemic level in 2019 ($12.2 billion).

-After a strong upswing in 2021, mainland china and Hong Kong a challenging year with regard to their decline in sales of 14%.
-With a total turnover of $ 11.2 billion, it was still 13% above the year 2020 - the second lowest level since 2009.
+Following a strong recovery in 2021, mainland China and Hong Kong a challenging year with a significant 14% decline in sales.
+However, with total sales of $11.2 billion, this was still 13% higher than in 2020 – the second-lowest level since 2009.

 Sales channels